medusabci/app-cvep-speller/README.md

 Colors:

 - The colors functionality allows you to use different colors for the GUI and the encoding of the binary m-sequences.
+Additionally, you can adjust the opacity level to ensure your commands blend seamlessly with the background scenario.
 Try it out!

 Background:
 - This feature allows you to personalize your background with a choice between a solid color or a realistic scene.
 Simply upload an image from your gallery to set it as your background.